 Winning the Stanley Cup isn’t easy.
-Teams must survive three playoff rounds before battling it out in the finals.
-That comes after an 82-game regular season with plenty of skating, checking, and road trips.
+Teams must survive three playoff rounds before battling it out in the Stanley Cup Final.
+That comes after the 56-game regular season with plenty of skating, checking, and road trips.

 The goal is to be one of the eight teams in the postseason from each conference and then see what happens.
-The Vegas Golden Knights made an historic run to the finals as an expansion team in 2018.
+The Vegas Golden Knights made a historic run to the Cup Final as an expansion team in 2018.
 But who were some of the biggest longshots in history to win the Cup?

 - 1995 – The New Jersey Devils were a fifth seed when the playoffs started.
 The team struggled a bit during the regular season, which was shortened to 48 games due to a lockout.
 The Red Wings looked like an unstoppable force and few in the media predicted Jersey would win.
 But the Devils completed an unlikely 4-0 sweep.